M4cs/ezlib2proc/README.md

 # ezlib2proc

-Python TUI tool to wrap lib2proc and make loading/unloading libraries easier | Support for Mono
+Python TUI for `lib2proc` injector.
+Wraps it into an easy to use interface with hot reloading and injection allowing for dynamic unloading and loading without having to restart `lib2proc`.
+Made to make my life easier while developing, thought I'd share with the public.

 # Usage